Enzymes: 20 Answers

 9. Why does our ability to produce enzymes decrease when we get older?

 Bartos and Groh enlisted 10 young and 10 old men and used a drug to stimulate the pancreatic juice flow.
 The juice was then pumped out and tested.
 It was found that considerably less of the enzyme amylase was present in the pancreatic juices of older men.
 It was determined that the enzyme deficiency of the older group was due to exhaustion of the cells of the pancreas.
 Other research indicates that not only are there fewer enzymes in the pancreas but also in the trillion cells in our body as we age.
 One explanation for this might be that our pancreas, which weighs only three (3) ounces, can not begin to supply the vast amount of enzyme activity required for the pancreatic secretion, not to mention the tremendous need for protein to equip the enzyme complex.
 The pancreas must borrow these entities stored in the cells to make the enzyme complex.
-This could be a definition of “old age” because old age and debilitated metabolic enzyme activity, then we might delay the aging process and possibly increase the life span to its genetic potential.

 10. If I take plant enzymes what effects will I notice?

-It depends.
 Please understand that plant enzymes are not “magic pills”.
 Rather, they supplement the work of your body’s organs and glands to completely digest the food you eat.
 Some people will notice a dramatic improvement in the functioning of their digestive tract and relief of long-term chronic conditions.
 Some people’s recognition of improvement will be more subtle and gradual.
 It all depends on the underlying condition of deficiency and how quickly the imbalance can be corrected.

 11. I thought my body produced all the enzymes I need?